antolabarca/99-7-citric-liquid-antolabarca/README.md

 The design of the board consists of a *Panel* class (that can be instantiated as a "neutral" Panel in the game, meaning a Panel that does nothing and has no special attribute), and subclasses that extend *Panel* for all other panel types: *Bonus*, *Boss*, *Drop*, *Encounter*, *Home*. *Panel* implements the *IPanel* interface.
 The method *activatedBy* is implemented for *Bonus*, *Drop*, *Encounter* and *Home*.
 For *Boss* and *Encounter* panels, an observer pattern is used to signal the start of an attack to the controller.
 They both implement IEnemyPanel, and in the future maybe an AbstractEnemyPanel class could be used.
+*Panel* also has methods to be observed by the GUI and display popup messages, but for now those have been causing an error that I don't really understand so they're not being used.

 The initial boss/wild of the Enemy panels need to be implemented correctly, since for now it just adds a Enemy unit at the beginning of each panel, but it doesn't really fit the rules of random enemies and Boss panels starting with a wild.